'I won't be shocked if we get drawn against Derry'

 "You're looking at the best in the business next weekend regardless who you get but if you've aspirations of pushing ahead and winning the thing, you need to take those teams.

 "We've traditionally been a good momentum team.
-There are going to be loads of twists and turns in this competition and whoever can get hot at the right team and stay healthy is going to be hard to deal with."
+There are going to be loads of twists and turns in this competition and whoever can get hot at the right time and stays healthy is going to be hard to deal with."

 That sounded like code for 'don't discount the Red Hands'.